Conference General Co-chairs

 Dr. Nikos Fistas, EUROCONTROL

-Nikos holds a doctorate in signal processing, a Master of Science in computer networks from Imperial College of London (UK), and an engineering diploma degree from the University of Thessaloniki (Greece).
+Nikos holds a doctorate in signal processing and a Master of Science in computer networks from Imperial College London (UK), and an electrical engineering diploma from the University of Thessaloniki (Greece).

 Brent Phillips, FAA